 For VPP proposals, the RFP for Tranche 1 and Tranche 2 will invite Proponents to submit draft versions of MTRs together with their proposals.
-On the basis of this input, the Relevant e.
+On the basis of this input, the Relevant Authority will prepare standard form MTRs for VPPs for issuance during Tranches 3 through 6 iv.
+VPPs.

+e.
 (Financial Minimum Criteria)